srplplus/srplplus.github.io/README.md

 [SRPL+ code repository](https://github.com/srplplus/srplplus.github.io)

 ## Visualization and Evaluations
-We present a series of visualizations and detailed evaluations to illustrate our method's effectiveness.
-The embedding plots clearly demostrate the effectiveness of our method.
+We present a series of visualizations and detailed evaluations to illustrate our method's effectiveness as in the paper.
+The t-sne embedding plots clearly demostrate the effectiveness of our method.

 ![emb plot](images/emb_srpl.png)